You are listening to the Sean Hannity Radio Show Podcast.

 Bill and Hillary Clinton, you want to talk about stretching the rules?

-I don't know anybody besides them that ever wrote has written off their old undies because they wanted to pay less in taxes.
+I don't know anybody besides them that ever has written off their old undies because they wanted to pay less in taxes.

-Bill Clinton's disgusting boxes or briefs.
+Bill Clinton's disgusting boxes or briefs, they deducted a tax deduction.

 I guess they gave it to Goodwill or the Salvation Army or whatever.